AdobeDocs/workfront.en/help/workfront-integrations-and-apps/zoom-integration-with-wf/uninstall-zoom-integration.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-Your `Workfront administrator` must enable the Zoom integration before you can use it.
+Your Workfront administrator must enable the Zoom integration before you can use it.

 You must have installed the Zoom integration before you can uninstall it.